Duration: Friday, August 24, 2018 – Friday, May 10, 2019; Graduation: Thursday, May 30

 Biblical Studies Residents must be willing to study, apply and give away what they receive during this year (Ezra 7:10).

-To submit your application, click the Apply Now button, complete the PDF by following the instructions provided, and send it, or any questions you have, to firstname.lastname@example.org, along with two references, one pastoral and one personal, using the form below.
+To submit your application, click the Apply Now button.
+Complete the PDF by following the instructions provided, and send it to firstname.lastname@example.org, along with two references, one pastoral and one personal, using the form below.
 Please identify the desired track in the subject line.